kuiperzone/PupNet-Deploy/README.nuget.md

 RECENT CHANGES

++ 1.9.1; 2025-11-05
+- BugFix: RPM build failing to copy artifacts at end of build process.

 + VERSION 1.9.0
 - BREAKING CHANGE: Embedded appimagetool removed in this release.
 Now requires appimagetool-x86_64.AppImage, appimagetool-aarch64.AppImage etc. to be in the $PATH.
 - IMPORTANT: Newer external appimagetool releases now resolve issue with fuse3 on some systems inc. Ubuntu.